 Recovering From Fire

-In the wake of the August 2020 CZU Lightning Fire Complex, the RCD is providing support to those impacted by wildfires in our community.
+In the wake of the August 2020 CZU Lightning Complex fires, the RCD is providing support to those impacted by wildfires in our community.
 If you have natural resources concerns on your fire-impacted property, please contact Sheena Sidhu at sheena@sanmateoRCD.org.

 Funding and Assistance Programs